 Lenny Brody has been politically active since the early 1960s, fighting in the interests of poor and working class people.
 His father and grandfather were union organizers and Mr. Brody is a life-long printing industry worker.
 He worked with Martin Luther King, Jr. and the Southern Christian Leadership Conference (SCLC) in the civil rights movement in South Carolina.
 As part of his activities in protest of the Vietnam War he refused induction into the Army.
 He has studied economics and theories of political change while continuing his political activism.
 Mr. Brody has been active in local electoral races and nationally in the Denis Kucinich campaigns for president.
 He is on the steering committee of the Chicago chapter of Progressive Democrats of America and has been working to build an independent political movement that will fight for and empower the victims of the current economic crisis.

-Technology Manager - National Steering Committee member
+Member, National Steering Committee

 State Party Organizer - National Steering Committee member